 We know, we know.
 Halloween is a tough time to stick to your nutrition principles.

-Fortunately, The Nourishing Gurus have a few creative “dos and don’ts” for you this Halloween season.
-Here are some of our favorite strategies that keep the fun and health in Halloween for you and your kids.
+Fortunately, we have a few creative “dos and don’ts” for you this Halloween season.
+Here are some of our favorite strategies that keep the fun and health in Halloween for you and your kids or grandkids.